a22-foundation/Whitepaper/README.md

 9. Conclusion

-A22 introduces a clear, structured, deterministic way to describe agent behavior—accessible to non-technical builders while flexible enough for developers.
+A22 introduces a clear, structured, deterministic way to describe agent behavior—accessible to non-technical builders while flexible enough for experienced programmers.

 By separating the specification from implementation, A22 guarantees vendor neutrality and long-term consistency.
 By prioritizing builder experience, it makes agent creation intuitive, visual, and predictable.

-A22 represents a step toward making agentic systems understandable and editable by everyone.